Betta-Testers/Imbrius-Kabasuji/README.txt

 3: Have 0 tiles remaining to be filled

 Additional information about Puzzle mode:
 Puzzle mode allows the user to move pieces already placed on the board to another position on the board, or remove it from the board.

+We suggest you first click the "remove piece from preview" button on top of the move counter before attempting any of the following:
 Moving a piece from one position on the board to another is done by clicking and holding on a placed piece and then releasing the mouse button when it is at the desired position.
 In order to remove a piece from the board simply click and hold on a piece and move the mouse off of the board, the piece will be removed from play and added back into the bullpen.

 As stated earlier a puzzle level must be completed within a certain number of moves set when the level is created.
 The following actions will cost a move:
 1: Moving a piece from the bullpen to the board